Alvaro-Sanchez-Palacio/git_notes/README.md

     $ git commit -m "Wrong message"
     $ git commit --amend -m "Right message"

+The default EDITOR can be used by simply : `$ git commit`.
+_NB : A nice addition is the option -v, which will show the details of the modifications in the tool._

 ### Accessing the log ###
 Accessing the logs with `log` command will provide with information of the commmits.